Partnership Firm Partnership Firm

 Final Word

 As a result of its business-friendly legislation and cheaper wages, India has become a popular location for investors.
 Many investors are baffled by the plethora of business laws, which range from a single proprietorship to a Limited Liability Partnership.
 In what industry will the proposed collaboration take place?
-On a non-repatriation basis, of course.
+On a non-repatriation basis meaning, of course.
 RBI compliances also need attention when money is brought into a company.
 Be sure to consult with an attorney or me before moving forward with an NRI partnership.
 If you need further assistance in this regard, feel free to contact us at Vakilsearch.

 Can a Non-Resident Indian (NRI) be a partner in an Indian partnership firm, and what are the legal provisions governing this?